Uzair390-Del/Data-Structure-and-Algorithms-Lab/DS_lab7/Implementation_of_Linklist.md

 - **Data**: Stores the value.
 - **Next Pointer**: Points to the next node in the list.
 - The last node's `next` pointer points to `NULL`.

-## 2. What is a Linked List?
+- The first node in a linked list is typically called the **head**, and it serves as the starting point for traversing the list.
+The last node's reference points to `NULL`, indicating the end of the list.

 A linked list is a linear data structure in which elements, called nodes, are connected together through a set of pointers.
 Unlike arrays, which store elements in contiguous memory locations, linked lists allow elements to be scattered throughout memory.
 Each node in a linked list contains two components:

-- **Data**: This component holds the actual value or data that needs to be stored.
-- **Pointer/Reference**: This component points to the next node in the list, creating a link between nodes.

-The first node in a linked list is typically called the **head**, and it serves as the starting point for traversing the list.
-The last node's reference points to `NULL`, indicating the end of the list.

 ### Linked List Diagram
 ![Linked List Diagram](./image.png)